carleton/rat-behavior-classifier/README.md

 Before you begin you will need to open [DeepLabCutAutomation/1_create_project.pyw](./DeepLabCutAutomation/1_create_project.pyw) an adjust the ```PROJECT_NAME```, ```YOUR_NAME``` and ```edits``` to your specific project requirements.

 ### JAAAB Setup
+JAABA requires the JAABA code (see [Submodule Setup](#submodule-setup)) and MatLab to be installed as well as the MatLab toolboxes:
+- Parallel Computing Toolbox
+- Image Processing Toolbox

 ## What is DeepLabCut?